lionjhs98/exclamation-mark-shows-satisfaction/README.md

 #### Conclusion

-With the information above, they **rejected the null hypothesis** that ratings of having & not having exclamation mark have similar distributon at a 1% significance level.
+With the information above, the test **rejected the null hypothesis** that ratings of having & not having exclamation mark have similar distributon at a 1% significance level.

-Can we answer their question with the test results?
+Can we answer the question with the test results?

-Unfortunately not.
+**Unfortunately Not.**

-Even though the test rejected the null hypothesis, we cannot state that the alternative hypothesis, **ratings of recipes with exclamation marks in the review & description has higher rating than recipes without exclamation marks in the review & description**, is absolutely correct.
+Even though the test rejected the null hypothesis, we cannot state that the **alternative hypothesis**, ratings of recipes with exclamation marks in the review & description has higher rating than recipes without exclamation marks in the review & description, is absolutely correct.

 We gained statistical evidence that supports the alternative hypothesis more than the null hypothesis.
 The existance of exclamation marks may have positive effects on the ratings, but there could be other aspects that influence the `ratings.`.
 If there are more data, the influence may change  as well.
+The amount of data we have may not be enough to conclude that our question is absolutely right.

 ---